Intrapartum Fetal Death

 Questions typically prioritize fetal surveillance findings, urgent escalation thresholds, and therapeutic communication after loss.

-• Assess maternal risk factors (prior cesarean, chronic disease, age-related risk, obstetric complications).
+• Assess maternal/intrapartum risk factors (prior cesarean, multiparity, advanced maternal age, chronic disease, obstetric complications, and inadequate prenatal/ultrasound access).

 • Assess fetal status with appropriate intrapartum monitoring strategy (IA for low risk, CEFM for high risk).